Azure/Enterprise-Scale/docs/Deploy/deploy-lz-vnet.md

 central Azure Firewall or NVA as depicted in the pictures below:

 ![](./media/vnet_image1.png)

-Figure 1: VWAN-based corp-connected VNet Figure 2
+Figure 1: VWAN-based corp-connected VNet

 ![](./media/vnet_image2.png)

-Figure 2: Hub-spoke based
+Figure 2: Hub-spoke based corp-connected VNet
-corp-connected VNet

 As part of our Enterprise-Scale reference implementations, we have shipped examples on how to manage these deployments at-scale using Azure